Flashcards in Role of the nephron in osmoregulation Deck (13):

 What is the process of re-absorbance of substances into the blood through proximal convoluted tumbles?

--sodium ions now diffuse down a concentration gradient from the lumen of the proximal convoluted tubule into the epithelial lining cells but only through special carrier proteins by facilitated diffusion
+-sodium ions now diffuse down a concentration gradient from the proximal convoluted tubule into the epithelial lining cells but only through special carrier proteins by facilitated diffusion

 -the molecules which have been co-transported into the cells of the proximal convoluted tubule then diffuse into the blood, as a result all the glucose and most other valuable molecules are reabsorbed as well as water